Cocker Spaniel

 Cocker Spaniel ears are long and covered with well-feathered fur.

-Their eyes are generally dark brown with a slightly almond shape.
+Their eyes are generally dark brown and round, with a slight almond shape.

-Their nose is well-balanced in the middle of the head, and the color depends on the color of the dog, but is often black or brown.
+The color of their nose depends on the color of the dog, but it’s often black or brown.

-A Cocker Spaniel's coat is short on the head and medium length on the body, with feathering on the ears, chest, abdomen and legs.
+A Cocker Spaniel’s coat is short on the head and a medium length on the body, with feathering on the ears, chest, abdomen, and legs.

-They come in over 20 colors, including solid colors, like black, cream and red, and a mixture of shades, like black and white, red and white, brown and white.
+Cocker Spaniels dogs come in over 20 colors, including solid colors, like black, cream, and red, and a mixture of shades, like black and white, red and white, and brown and white.

 Cocker Spaniel Temperament